Eminent Domain Attorneys in Texas

 It may not surprise you to learn that a landowner’s definition of “just compensation” may be far different than TxDot’s, or any other entity’s definition of “just compensation.”
 This means that even though a condemnor may show up at your door with an appraisal and an offer, you are guaranteed the right to challenge that offer, and if necessary, present your case for compensation in front of a jury of your peers.
 A smart landowner should be skeptical of any offer a condemnor makes, and rather than take the condemnor’s word for it, a landowner should seek out an unbiased and qualified opinion of that offer to see how reasonable it is.

 Eminent domain in Texas is a legal tool allowing the government to acquire private property for public use.
-The playbook for eminent domain is in Chapter 21 of the Texas Property Code.
+The eminent domain statutory scheme is in Chapter 21 of the Texas Property Code.
 This chapter outlines the rules the government must follow to take a piece of your land legally.

 Before initiating a condemnation case, the government must negotiate with the landowner.
-If these negotiations don’t yield an agreement, the landowner can file a condemnation petition, leading to a special commissioner’s hearing.
-Landowners unsatisfied with the hearing’s outcome can appeal.
-There are chiefly two types of takings:
+If these negotiations don’t yield an agreement, the government can file a condemnation petition, leading to a special commissioner’s hearing.
+Landowners unsatisfied with the hearing’s outcome can appeal..

 Navigating these legal waters can be challenging.
 An eminent domain attorney in Texas has expertise in these matters and could be invaluable in your battle with the government.